Is Ann Coulter Insane?

 Dopamine is the reason Ann cares less about science, honesty, or looking like a clown than heroin addicts care about being called junkies.
 Like all addicts, Ann is driven by a single need — to put out the pain of dopamine-induced withdrawal.
 Nothing else matters.

-Because heroin and attention addicts are slaves to the same neurotransmitter, they exhibit the same psychopathology and symptoms, including self-deception, lying, a marked decrease in reason, an infinite capacity to deny their addictions, and an inability to admit to their highly irrational, illogical, and/or immoral acts.
+Because heroin and attention addicts are slaves to the same neurotransmitter, they exhibit the same psychopathology, including self-deception, lying, a marked decrease in reason, an infinite capacity to deny their addictions, and an inability to admit to their highly irrational, illogical, and/or immoral acts.

 Unfortunately for Ms. Coulter, childhood traumas shackled little Annie with acute dopamine deprivation and insatiable dopamine cravings.
 Unfortunately for the United States, instead of using junk to trigger dopamine, Ann discovered how to use junk thinking to score her dopamine fixes.